Go-En Fermented Foods

 Fermented foods for joy and community.

-Founded in 2015 by Mika and Nicholas Repenning, Go-En fermented foods was born out of a passion to share real, good Japanese miso within the United States.
+Founded in 2015 by Mika and Nicholas Repenning, Go-En Fermented Foods was born out of a passion to share real, good Japanese miso within the United States.
 Mika and Nicholas met in Japan and started life in Maine together with their son in 2011.
-They started to make koji and miso for themselves but started to grow as they shared their love for these Japanese ferments with friends and their larger community.
+Here, they were drawn back to the moving flavors of koji and miso, and began to make these fermented foods for themselves.
+As they shared their love for these Japanese ferments with their community, their production started to grow, and eventually turned into what it is today.

 Pantry